 4 The implementation shall provides the template shared_future and two specializations, shared_future<R&> and shared_future<void>.
 These differ only in the return type and return value of the member function get, as set out in its description, below.

+'''

 shared_future() noexcept;

+'''

-- 5 Effects: Constructs an cmpty shared future object that does Does not refer to a shared state. - Ensures: valid() == false.
+- Effects: Constructs an empty shared_future object that does The object does not refer to a shared state. - 6 Ensures: valid() == false.